SNS is a fully managed pub/sub message delivery service hat enables you to decouple microservices, distributed systems, and serverless applications.

 Use Cases

-- Additionally, SNS can be used to fan out notifications to end users using mobile push, SMS, and email.
+- SNS can be used to send notifications to end users using mobile push, SMS, and email.